 Or…Write your own personal message.

-Send them to us to share, and put them on your social media to highlight your lavender patch for epilepsy awareness.
+Send them to us to share.
+Little Aubrie did!
+Put them on your social media sites to highlight your lavender patch for epilepsy awareness.

 And, when you visit a fabulous lavender farm, be sure to leave our project bookmarks with lavender on the cover and first aid on the back.
 Shop-owners can make them handy for their customers and help their communities “grow” seizure first aid education all season long.
 Purple Day Is Every Day!